-My research focuses on the understanding of plant community diversity, structure and dynamics and how these affect ecosystem functioning.
-I am particularly interested in mechanisms that may explain persistent changes in plant communities and shifts in ecosystem states.
-I am currently working on the effects of climate variability on ecological transitions in different types of terrestrial ecosystems.
-I am also interested in how ecological and social dynamics interact and how ecological scientific work can be disseminated through and used by decision-makers for ecological restoration purposes.
+I study the mechanisms that explain the resilience of terrestrial ecosystems to climate variability and disturbances and the implications for ecosystem functioning and ecological services.
+I am interested in how ecological and social dynamics interact and how ecological scientific work can be disseminated through and used by decision-makers for conservation and ecological restoration purposes.
 My work is profoundly cooperative and combines conceptual models, experiments, remote sensing and field studies.
-My empirical work has covered a wide range of ecosystems including arid, semiarid, temperate and wet tropical ecosystems from North and South America, West and South Africa and North and Mediterranean Europe.
+My empirical work has covered a wide range of ecosystems including drylands, boreal, temperate and tropical ecosystems from North and South America, West and South Africa, North and Mediterranean Europe, and China.

 1) Abrupt transitions in terrestrial ecosystems

 - Ronny Rotbarth: Adaptive Resilience of Boreal Forests to Disturbances

 - Yanning Li: Greening the Desert: What Can We Learn from the Chinese Dryland Restoration Projects?

 - Jing Li.
 Assessing the Resilience of Boreal Ecosystems to Climate Change

 - Arnold Lugo: The Role of Aquatic -Terrestrial Coupling on the Resilience of Amazonian Floodplain Forests to Fire

 - Daniil Scheifes: A Safe Operating Space for European Wetlands